jasonkenney/Ikezu-ishi-brokd/06-combat.md

 - Poison can inflict **poisoning**.

-**Wounds** are another element from *Block, Dodge, Parry* that provide the Guide a way to add depth to the game without overly complicating it.

 Some creatures might inflict wounds when dealing **Critical Damage**, or on special attacks.
 Wounds can also be gained as a cost of player action (storming into a burning tavern to save one’s treasure, for instance, might inflict burns).